cortexlabs/cortex/docs/workloads/realtime/example.md

 # RealtimeAPI

-Deploy realtime APIs that can respond to prediction requests on demand.
+Create APIs that can respond to prediction requests in real-time.

 ## Install Cortex